Attupatil/DataSecurityEncryptDecrypt/README.md

     If there are both -data and -in arguments, your program should prefer -data over -in.

 ## Error Handling
 If there is a non-standard situation (an input file does not exist or an argument doesn’t have a value), the program does not fail.
 Instead, it displays a clear message about the problem and stop successfully.
-The message contains the word "Error!
-Try again File not found!" in any case.
+The message contains the word ```"Error!
+Try again, Reason:- XYZ!"``` in any case {where reason gives exact error which occured}.